Chaotic motion of scalar particle coupling to Chern-Simons invariant in Kerr black hole spacetime: Chaotic motion of scalar particles coupling to Chern-Simons invariant in Kerr black hole spacetime

-In Fig.\ref{fig1}, we present some solutions for $r{(\tau)}$ with different values of the Chern-Simons coupling parameter $\alpha$, which are obtained under the rotation parameter $a=0.8$ and the set of initial conditions $\{$ $r(0)=7.7$; $\dot{r}(0)=-0.01$; $\theta(0) =\frac{\pi}{2} \}$.
-As $a=0$ or $\alpha=0$, one can find that there is only a periodic solution and no bifurcation for the dynamical system, which means that the motions of the scalar particles are regular in these two cases.
-In the rotating black hole case, we find that the presence of the periodic, chaotic and escape motions of particles is dominated by the Chern-Simons coupling parameter $\alpha$ and the rotation parameter $a$.
-With the increase of the parameters $\alpha$ and $a$, the motion of the coupled scalar particle transforms among the single-periodic, multi-periodic and chaotic motions.
-From Fig.(\ref{fig8}), one can find that with the increase of the rotation parameter $a$, the range of $\alpha$ chaotic motion appeared first increases and then decrease, and finally increases.
-Fig.(\ref{fig9}) shows that the lower bound $a$ of emerging chaotic orbits decreases with the Chern-Simons coupling parameter $\alpha$.
-These results indicate that the effects of the Chern-Simons coupling parameter and the rotation parameter on the motion of the coupled scalar particle are very complex, which are typical features of bifurcation diagram for the usual chaotic dynamical system.
+In Figs. \ref{fig8} and \ref{fig9}, we plot the bifurcation diagram of radial coordinate $r(\tau)$ with the Chern-Simons coupling parameter $\alpha$ and the spin parameter $a$ for the scalar particle motion the signal in Fig.\ref{fig1} in a Kerr black hole spacetime.
+Here we chose the initial orbit plotted in Fig.\ref{fig1}.
+As $a=0$ or $\alpha=0$, one can find that the radial coordinate $r(\tau)$ is a periodic function and there is no bifurcation for the dynamical system, which means that the motions of the scalar particles are regular in these two cases.
+The non-existence of bifurcation for the scalar particle in the Schwarzschild case is caused by a fact that the Chern-Simons invariant $^* R R$ (\ref{CSRR}) vanishes as the spin parameter $a=0$.
+In the rotating black hole case, we find that the radial motions of particles is dominated by the Chern-Simons coupling parameter $\alpha$ and the spin parameter $a$.
+From Fig.(\ref{fig8}), for the chosen initial signal plotted Fig.\ref{fig1}, one can find that with the increase of the spin parameter $a$ the range of $\alpha$ chaotic motion appeared increases.
+Fig.\ref{fig9} shows that the lower bound $a$ of emerging chaotic orbits decreases with the Chern-Simons coupling parameter $\alpha$.
+These indicate that the effects of the Chern-Simons coupling parameter and the spin parameter on the motion of the coupled scalar particle are very complex, which are typical features of bifurcation diagram for the usual chaotic dynamical system.
 Thus, the dynamical behaviors of scalar particle, under the interaction with Chern-Simons invariant, becomes much richer in a Kerr black hole spacetime.

+The fractal basin boundary can provide an independent signature of chaos \cite{Cornish,Frolov,Zayas,Basin,Basin2}.
+It is very common for a dynamical system to own more than one attractor.
+For each such attractor, its basin of attraction is the set of initial conditions in the phase space whose trajectories approaches that attractor.
+The boundary between basins can be either smooth or fractal, which depends on dynamical properties of system.
+Actually, the fractal of basin boundary is a result of chaotic motion of orbits on the boundary.
+Thus, one can identify whether chaos is present or not by analysing the basin boundary of attraction.